As a not-for-profit organisation, the Copyright Agency funds its operations by deducting its costs from the licence fees received each year.

 Every financial year, the Copyright Agency prepares a revenue and expenditure budget, within which it must operate.
 The funds used to run the Copyright Agency are then drawn down from the Trust Fund as required throughout the year.

-MOST DEDUCTIONS ARE based on ACTUAL OPERATING COSTS
+MOST DEDUCTIONS ARE based on OPERATING COSTS

 Our deductions for administrative costs vary from licence scheme to licence scheme, and from distribution to distribution.
+They include an amount for the Cultural Fund (explained below), and are offset by interest on licence fees, and allocated amounts unpaid after four years (‘rollovers’).

 MAJOR FACTORS CONTRIBUTING TO COSTS